 The search scope defines where the system should perform the search.
 A default search scope is predefined based on your login, usually corresponding to your major field of study or some other criteria set up by the institution.
 However, you can change the scope of your search by selecting a search scope from the drop-down list as shown in the following example.

 The Selected Databases scope allows you to search remote databases that you have selected using the Find Databases feature.
 For information on selecting remote databases, see Selecting Databases

 For title searches that include an ampersand (&) between terms (such as Obstetrics & Gynecology), the search is also treated as if you had entered the word and.
 This allows you to find results that also include the word and (such as Obstetrics and Gynecology).

 For exact searches (such as "Obstetrics & Gynecology"), you may get different results because the system removes the ampersand from the search query.
 In addition, special characters (such as $, @, and so forth) are also removed from exact title searches and will not be included in the search.

-Using the Primo Central Search Scope
+Using the Central Discovery Index Search Scope

 Central Discovery Index (CDI) is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
 To search from these resources, select the CDI search scope or a search scope that includes it.